openziti/sdk-golang/acceptance/README.md

 resolved version.
 Override the location with `ZITI_ACCEPTANCE_CACHE`.
 Deleting the directory is always safe; the next run re-downloads.

-`GITHUB_TOKEN`, if set, is used for GitHub API calls to avoid rate limits.
+`GITHUB_TOKEN`, if set, is used for GitHub API calls.
+Without it, GitHub's unauthenticated limit (60 requests/hour per IP) can bite after a few matrix runs;
+failures say so explicitly and name the fix.
+Version resolution is memoized per test process, and pinned versions already present in the binary cache skip the API entirely, so token-less use works for normal development.

 ## Opt-in live tests